bigbluebutton/bigbluebutton.github.io/_posts/2019-04-15-gl-overview.md

 For the end users, Greenlight provides:

-  * Authentication via Twitter, Google, Office365 via OAuth2, or the ability to create an account
+  * Authentication via Google, Office365, LDAP, or local accounts
   * A default personal room with a permanent invite URL
   * The ability to create multiple rooms
   * An interface to view, manage, and share recordings